priyansh472/Char-Room-Server/README.md

 ```
 This will create two executable object files for server.cpp and client.cpp which are named (server and client respectively).

-After compiling the files, run the server by the command:
+After compiling the files, we run the server by the executing the executable file 'server' by the following command:

 ```bash
 ./server
 ```

-After that, clients can join the server by:
+After that, clients can join the server by executing the following command:

 ```bash
 ./client
 ```

 ## Internal Working

 The chat server conists of the server side and the client side which are connected to each other
 through sockets.
 The port to which both the server and client sockets connect has been pre-set to 10000.